Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Takes into account the dependencies before sending out an alert.

-- This web interface is the single point for configuration and for viewing all reports.
+- Web interface is the single point for configuration and for viewing all reports.

-- You can do a global search at any time.
+- Conduct a global search at any time.

-- The interface comes with a host of themes, so you can customize it to match your preferences.
+- Interface comes with a host of themes, so you can customize it to match your preferences.

 - Uses multiple authentication methods such as LDAP and Active Directory.